• Skip to primary navigation

 Traditionally, tres leches cake is made with a mixture of evaporated milk, sweetened condensed milk, and heavy cream or whole milk.
 I've included measurements for this more classic version in the recipe notes below.

-Since many of my readers are also sensitive to dairy, I've kept this version DF.
+Since many of my readers are also sensitive to dairy, I've kept this version dairy-free.
 Though it only uses two "milks" instead of three, it still has the same tres leches vibe.

-• Sweetened condensed coconut milk adds luscious body and a sweet, caramelized flavor
+• Sweetened condensed coconut milk adds luscious body and a sweet, caramelized flavor.
+If you don't have any on hand, use all full-fat canned coconut milk and add a little sugar to sweeten it.

 • Full-fat coconut milk adds creamy goodness and moisture